Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation

-\paragraph{\textbf{Generative Segmentation as an Editing Task}} To overcome this bottleneck, ~\modelflash{} propose a synergistic training paradigm that reframes image segmentation as a generative editing task.
-Instead of producing an abstract binary mask (e.g., for ``segment the banana''), the model performs a semantics-preserving edit (e.g., ``color the banana purple'').
-This reformulation forcibly binds the learning objectives of understanding and generation: successful generation requires a precise understanding of the object's contours and boundaries.
-Understanding thus becomes a \textit{prerequisite} for editing, and the edit's quality provides a direct supervisory signal for the model's comprehension, fundamentally unifying their optimization objectives.
+To overcome semantic fragmentation in dual-stream architectures (\textit{e.g.}, MMDiT), we adopt a native single-stream diffusion transformer~\citep{cai2025z}.
+In dual-stream architectures, the noisy latent and reference latent are processed with independent self-attention, which exacerbates copy‑and‑paste artifacts from the reference image.
+In single-stream architectures, text, images, and other modalities are mapped into a unified token space, with full cross-modal attention in a single stream—breaking modality boundaries.
+Unlike the “multi-image collage” artifacts of prior methods, our approach achieves global semantic coherence in lighting, proportions, and layout, drastically reducing visible “copy-paste” effects.

-Crucially, this training cultivates a more fundamental, generalizable skill: \textbf{fine-grained spatio-semantic control}, which indirectly resolves the compositionality problem in pure text-to-image generation. \textbf{In our evaluation on the GenEval benchmark, \modelflash{} achieved a score of 0.90, surpassing leading non-Reinforcement Learning (non-RL) methods.} This result suggests that the foundational skill of spatio-semantic control can effectively generalize to pure text-to-image generation tasks.
+\paragraph{\textbf{Generative Segmentation as an Editing Task}} Building on this unified representation, we bridge the understanding–generation gap by reframing image segmentation as a generative editing task.
+Instead of producing abstract binary masks (\textit{e.g.}, ``segment the banana''), the model performs semantics-preserving edit (\textit{e.g.}, ``color the banana purple'').
+This reformulation tightly couples understanding and generation: accurate editing requires precise perception of object boundaries, making comprehension a \textit{prerequisite} for generation.
+The edit quality thus provides direct supervision for visual understanding, unifying their optimization objectives.
+As a result, the model acquires fine-grained spatio-semantic control, which crucially addresses compositionality challenges in text-to-image generation.

-\paragraph{\textbf{Empowering Advanced Controllable Capabilities}} This mastery of spatio-semantic control provides a solid foundation for a suite of advanced functions:
+\paragraph{\textbf{Robust vision generation reinforcement learning}} To further refine alignment and controllability, we adopt a post-training RL framework that avoids SDE solvers and accelerates training by optimizing over a subset of diffusion steps~\citep{zheng2025diffusionnft}.
+To mitigate reward hacking, we initialize with a generative segmentation task and replace the KL divergence constraint with offline data regularization.
+We then perform sequential RL training on image generation and editing, using multi-dimensional rewards (realism, instruction adherence, aesthetic quality, and task-specific scores) to prevent overfitting to any single metric.

-\textit{Identity (ID) Preservation.} We use a VAE-encoded identity vector and a composite loss (global semantic and local pixel) to maintain subject consistency.
-The model's learned boundary perception is crucial for accurately isolating non-edited regions, ensuring high faithfulness.
+\paragraph{\textbf{Empowering Advanced Controllable Capabilities}} The synergy of these components unlocks a suite of advanced, high-fidelity controllable functions: